repnz/windbg-cheat-sheet/README.md

 - At that point the VM will stuck.
 It will try to connect to the debugger.
 Click "Run Debugger" in vmmon to connect
 - The debugger will break.
 - Configure WinDbg Symbols: (File->Symbol File Path) <code>cache\*c:\symbols;srv\*https://msdl.microsoft.com/download/symbols</code>
-  - (Symbols of drivers you develop will be loaded automatically from the same folder of the driver.
-Copy .pdb to the guest..)
 - Click F5 to continue the OS load or do any command you like.
 - If the debugger crashes / closes, you can just open a new debugger by clicking the "run debugger" button